stevehodges/attribute_stats/README.md

 The gem does not support:

 1. Detection of unset encrypted attributes. `attribute-stats` works by searching for empty values using SQL.
 If you are encrypting data before storing it in the database, a value of `nil` might have a value in the database which, decrypted, equals `nil`.
-1. Custom table names.
-If you are defining a model called House, and configure the model to use the table 'domiciles' instead of 'houses', `attribute-stats` skips analysis of the table. *(TODO: fix)*
 1. Tables not associated with a model.
 If your database has tables which do not correspond with a model (see point #2), `attribute-stats` skips analysis of that table. *(TODO: fix)*

 ## Compatability